The Unbearable Lightness of Being: Plot

 However, in Prague, 1972, Tomáš’s political troubles deepen.
 He refuses to sign a statement retracting his political criticism, costing him his surgical career.
 Both state authorities and dissident circles attempt to enlist him, but he rejects being used by either.
 His estranged son, Šimon, now politically active, lectures him to no avail.
 Seeking anonymity, Tomáš takes work cleaning windows, though his notoriety endures, and he continues his sexual encounters with other women.

 In 1973, Tereza, now working as a bartender, has an affair with a visiting engineer in an attempt to emulate Tomáš’s detachment.
-The experience leaves her feeling worse — convinced the man was a police informant gathering evidence.
+The experience leaves her feeling worse – convinced the man was a police informant gathering evidence.
 After much emotional turmoil, she persuades Tomáš to relocate to a rural village, ending his sexual encounters.
 Life in the countryside brings them tranquility, but their time is cut short when they die together in a sudden car accident the following year.

 Meanwhile in Geneva, 1971, Sabina embarks on a relationship with Franz, a married academic whose idealism aligns more with Tereza’s sensibilities than her own.
 Franz idolizes Sabina, but feels tormented by betraying his wife, Marie-Claude.
 Sabina, in contrast, views this betrayal as an exhilarating step into the unknown.

-A year after, when Franz leaves his marriage expecting to live with her, Sabina disappears — first to Paris, then to the United States.
+A year after, when Franz leaves his marriage expecting to live with her, Sabina disappears – first to Paris, then to the United States.
 Two years later, she learns of Tomáš and Tereza’s deaths from a letter, sensing the severing of her last tie to her past.
 Settling temporarily with an elderly American couple, Sabina wonders if her restless wandering has finally reached its end.

-In 1975, Franz remains separated from his wife and begins seeing a young student with oversized glasses who adores him.
+In 1975, Franz remains separated from his ex-wife and begins seeing a young student with oversized glasses who adores him.
 Still clinging to a romanticized vision of Sabina, he dies believing she would have approved of his choices.
-After his death, his wife takes charge of his burial, inscribing his grave with the words, “A return after long wanderings”.
+After his death, his ex-wife takes charge of his burial, inscribing his grave with the words, “A return after long wanderings”.